SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

  3. Generating a Patient Ticket:
   - The kiosk provides the patient with a printed or digital ticket containing:
-    - Patient Details: Name, DOB
+    - QR Code: This can be scanned to directly load all the patient details previously entered into the system.
-    - Department Name: Indicates where the patient needs to go (e.g., ED, MIU)
+    - Priority Level: Displays the acuity level based on the patient’s symptoms, indicating whether the case is high acuity (urgent) or low acuity (non-urgent).
-    - Level/Location: The floor or area where the department is located (e.g., "Level 2, Red Zone")
+    - Waiting Room Number: The number assigned to the waiting room where the patient must wait.
-    - Ticket Number: A unique number to maintain queue order
+    - Ticket Number: A unique number to maintain queue order.

   4. E-Ticket Delivery via Email:
    - If the patient provides an email address, the kiosk can automatically send an e-ticket to their email.